Taguig: Cityscape

 Bonifacio High Street as seen on 5th Avenue.

 Plaza Quezon in Santa Ana is included in the Philippine Registry of Heritage by virtue of City Council Resolution No. 637.

 The city is generally divided into many districts.
 The districts and neighborhoods naturally developed piecemeal as opposed to centrally planned, especially the 10 Embo barangays which were mostly developed by Makati prior to their transfer to the jurisdiction of Taguig.
-This separated development gave these informal districts a unique identity, and at times gave border districts shared characteristics with neighboring cities and municipalities instead.
+The decentralized nature of development gave the informal districts a unique identity, and at times gave border districts shared characteristics with neighboring cities and municipalities instead.

 The informal districts of the city include: